Political Philosophy: The Fusion of Ideas

 Decentralized Governance

-Power devolution to local communities and panchayats.
-Village councils as primary decision-making bodies.
-Structural reforms reducing corruption and increasing local accountability.
+Power devolution to local communities and panchayats, establishing village councils as the primary decision-making bodies.
+Structural reforms aimed at reducing corruption and enhancing local accountability.
+Promotion of mutual-aided cooperative societies in partnership with the public.

 07